ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-react/other-options.md

 To do this in the most effective manner:

 - Use the `BiometricOnly` authentication mode if biometrics is available
-- Set `allowSystemPinFallback` option to `true` in the `IdentityService` constructor
+- Set `allowSystemPinFallback` option to `true` in the constructor
-- Set `shouldClearVaultAfterTooManyFailedAttempts` to `false` in the `IdentityService` constructor
+- Set `shouldClearVaultAfterTooManyFailedAttempts` to `false` in the constructor

 The application will then present the Biometric prompt to unlock the device.
 If the user cancels the biometric unlock or the biometric unlock fails too many times, the system PIN prompt will be presented.
 In cases where the biometric identity has been locked by the OS due to too many failed attempts, unlocking via the system PIN will also unlock the biometric identity.

 In cases where biometrics is not available (or the user does not want to use biometrics), you can use any of the following modes: `PasscodeOnly`, `SecureStorage`, `InMemoryOnly`

-**Note:** you should never use `BiometricAndPasscode` when using system PIN as a fallback since the whole point of `BiometricAndPasscode` is to use a session PIN fallback, so you would have competing fallback positions.
+**Note:** You should never use `BiometricAndPasscode` when using system PIN as a fallback since the whole point of `BiometricAndPasscode` is to use a session PIN fallback, so you would have competing fallback positions.

 ## User Settings

-In our application, we are using `IdentityVault` to query the native OS and determine if biometric locking is available to the user.
+In our application, we are using `isBiometricsAvailable()` to query the native OS and determine if biometric locking is available to the user.
 The application then uses that information to determine if session is biometrically locked or not.

 We have the ability to provide more flexibility to our users.
 For example, as part of the login process there could be a toggle that turns biometric locking on or off depending on user preferences.
 Once the user has established a session, that option would be used throughout that session.